MassaTamfu/Portfolio_website/README.md

-# Portfolio_website
+# Portfolio website
-A sample portfolio website that displays some key details like the name, work experience, services and resume
+A sample portfolio website that displays some key details like;
+- the name
+-work experience
+-services and
+-resume